jackiehjm/stx-docs/doc/source/deploy_install_guides/latest/aio_simplex/index.rst

    on the controller-0 host and briefly displays a GNU GRUB screen after which the reboot automatically continues into the StarlingX image.

-5. Log into controller-0 as user "wrsroot" and use "wrsroot" as the password.
+5. Log into controller-0 as user "sysadmin" and use "sysadmin" as the password.
-   The first time you log in as "wrsroot", you are required to change your
+   The first time you log in as "sysadmin", you are required to change your
    password:

    ::

-      Changing password for wrsroot.
+      Changing password for sysadmin.
-      (current) UNIX Password: wrsroot
+      (current) UNIX Password: sysadmin

-6. Enter a new password for the "wrsroot" account and confirm the change.
+6. Enter a new password for the "sysadmin" account and confirm the change.
    Once you change the password, controller-0 is initialized with StarlingX and is ready for configuration.